agaphetos/investax-album-backend/README.md

 $ npm install
 ```

+2. Initialize `.env` file.
+See `.env.example` for sample.

+`Note: You must point the database properties to your local mongo db instance.`

-2. Seed Data to Database
+3. Seed Data to Database
 ```sh
 $ npm run database:seed
 ```

-3. Run the Application
+4. Run the Application
 ```sh
 $ npm run dev
 ```